Welcome

 Confucius and/or Guan Zhong

 Mr. and Mrs. Deeley were longtime residents of Waterbury before retiring to Virginia.
-Mr. Deeley worked as a tool-setter for Scovill Manufacturing Company, and Mrs. Deeley raised their children and was active in numerous volunteer organizations.
+Mr. Deeley worked as a tool setter for Scovill Manufacturing Company, and Mrs. Deeley raised their children and was active in numerous volunteer organizations.
 Although neither of them had the opportunity to attend college, they continually emphasized two critical aspects of life.
 The first was the value of an education.
 The second was the obligation to give something back to the community.
-They sacrificed to ensure that their children would have an opportunity for higher education, yet they still found time to volunteer for community activities.
+They sacrificed to ensure their children would have an opportunity for higher education, yet they still found time to volunteer for community activities.

 The Deeley Foundation offers assistance to eligible high school seniors who qualify for admission to a college or university but lack the financial resources to attend.
 These scholarships are based on the belief that personal involvement with recipients creates a tangible bond between the student and the donor.
-Hopefully, this bond will encourage our scholarship recipients to offer personal support to someone else after they graduate by “paying it forward” – in the form of mentoring and/or financial assistance.
+Hopefully, this bond encourages our scholarship recipients to offer support to someone else after they graduate by “paying it forward” – in the form of mentoring and/or financial assistance.

 History of Our Partnerships With Colleges and Universities